 Property Tax revenue and miscellaneous revenue came in over the budgeted amount.
 Due to their unpredictable nature, the Library typically budgets a minimal amount for gifts and donations.
-The Library also received a \$13,057 grant from the State of Illinois.
-Because of previous delays in receipt of payment, this revenue was unbudgeted for FY 2017.
+However, this year the Library received a \$135,000 gift from the estate of former Hinsdale resident George Myrtle.
+Investment income was higher than anticipated, generating \$19,853 in revenue for the Library in FY18.
+The Library also received a \$21,020 grant from the State of Illinois.
+Because of previous delays in receipt of payment, this revenue was unbudgeted for FY 2018.

-The Library transferred \$300,000 from the General Fund to the Capital Reserve.
+The Library transferred \$400,000 from the General Fund to the Capital Reserve.
 This transfer includes funds for HVAC loan repayment, current, and planned future capital repairs and improvements.
+The Library had a Facilities Audit performed in 2018 and anticipates close to \$3,000,000 in capital repairs and improvements over the next 20 years.

-General Fund expenditures for FY2017 were \$174,669 below the adopted expenditure budget.
+General Fund expenditures for FY2018 were \$221,768 below the adopted expenditure budget.

-The largest variance from the General Fund budget was in Personal Services.
-Of the \$1,700, 938 budgeted, \$1,650,099 was actually spent.
-This 3% variance is largely due to staff turnover.

-The delay in the purchase of new accounting software for the Village of Hinsdale meant that the additional funds budgeted for Contractual Services this year were not spent.
+The largest percent variance from the General Fund budget was in Contractual Services.
+Of the \$216,211 budgeted, \$169,644 was spent.
+This variance is largely due to the delay in the purchase of new accounting software for the Village of Hinsdale and using funds from the Myrtle Bequest instead of Marketing for the Library's Outreach Cart.